 Even though we’ve never found an actual hand-written recipe from Zollie or Lucille, we do have an email from the 80’s sent from my Mom to my Aunt Darlene.
-Mom claims she got it in 1960, when she married my Dad.
+Mom claims she got this recipe 1960, when she married my Dad.
 Tried and true.
 A classic.

-Some people want to challenge cornbread and I can’t for the life of me figure out “why”???
+Some people want to challenge classic Southern cornbread and I can’t for the life of me figure out “why”???
 Do you add sugar?
 Should it be fluffy?
 Can you add corn to it?
-All I can say is: Southern cream gravy does not have parsley in it; Texas Chili does not have beans and cornbread is not light and sweet–in the South, we call that cake.
+All I can say is: Southern cream gravy does not have parsley in it; Texas Chili does not have beans and Southern cornbread does not contain sugar -in the South, we call that cake.
 There it is and I’m sticking to it.

 Cornbread goes with just about everything- soup, meatloaf, corned beef, cabbage and purple hull peas!